When The Tour de France Started in Leeds, England

 Leeds Parks and Stately Homes

-As the Tour route heads north from Leeds it passes two of Leeds’s six prestigious Green Flag Award parks: Golden Acre Park and Otley Chevin.
+As the Tour route heads north from Leeds it passed two of Leeds’s six prestigious Green Flag Award parks: Golden Acre Park and Otley Chevin.
 Two of the others, the aforementioned Kirkstall Abbey and Pudsey Park, are in west Leeds; while Roundhay Park and Temple Newsam are in east Leeds.

 Harewood is a little farther north on the Stage 1 route, and Harewood House provides a similar visitor experience to Temple Newsam.
 It also has a small zoo, and the stately home’s downstairs kitchens are well-preserved, providing a good insight into life for the servants.
+The view out the back includes a nod to ancient Greece, three columns built just for the view, without any other purpose.

 Mixing city and nature; history and modernity; industry and innovation, Leeds and Yorkshire will provide an enjoyable and enthralling location for the thrilling start of the 101st Tour de France.